Welcome to the Bonner Milltown History Center - Montana

 An article from the Montana Quarterly: "Building on the Remains: Missoula entrepreneurs revitalize the polluted Bonner mill site in private-public cooperation" (PDF)

 2024 Roundtables: "Bonner History Reflected in the Historical Museum Collection" by Kristjana Eyjolfsson and Matt Lautzenheiser of the Historical Museum at Fort Missoula.
 "Freeing the Blackfoot: Removal of the Bonner Dam and the Cleanup of the River" by Tony Liane.
+"A Confluence of Cultures in the Bonner Area" with Cheryl Hughes, Kali Zaglauer, Ilona Hangas, Rick and Pat Swanson, and Glenn "Hooligan" Smith.

 View all Roundtables